 Thompson’s substantial and well-researched biography leans heavily into psychological insight, echoing Hercule Poirot’s own fascination with 'the psychology of the individual'.
 She mounts a spirited defence of Christie’s work against critics who have dismissed or misrepresented it, while candidly acknowledging its uneven quality.
 The book draws extensively on primary sources and family testimony (including from her late daughter Rosalind), and frequently quotes from the novels themselves, particularly Agatha Cristie's semi-autobiographical novel 'Unfinished Portrait', whitten under the pseudonym Mary Westmacott.

-A large section is devoted to the 1926 disappearance, for which Thompson offers a not a very convincing explanation.
+A substantial section of Thompson's book is devoted to the 1926 disappearance, for which Thompson offers a not a very convincing explanation.
 She rejects the family’s long-held assumption, amnesia, as implausible.
 Instead, she portrays a woman in deep distress over her husband Archie’s request for a divorce, and who simply walked away for a time, possibly hoping to jolt him into reconsidering.
 'This wasn't a nervous breakdown', writes Thompson, 'she simply thought that Archie would come running'.
-When she was eventually found at a Yorkshire spa hotel, but registered under a false name, the press and public savagely turned on her like a pack of wolves on a startled deer.
-Thompson rightly notes how harshly society judged women who appeared to step out of line, which would be even more brutal in today’s age of trial by social media.
+When she was eventually found at a Yorkshire spa hotel, but registered under a false name, the press and public savagely turned on her like a pack of wolves on a startled deer. hompson rightly observes how harshly society judged women who appeared to transgress accepted norms—a phenomenon that, she argues, would likely be amplified in today's age of social media.

 The biography also addresses Christie’s snobberies and prejudices, presenting them as typical of her era, yet somewhat more nuanced than often portrayed elsewhere.
-However, some of Thompson’s modern parallels (such as comparing Christie’s treatment to that of Brexiteers) feel strained and even fabricated.
+Not all of Thompson's attempts to draw modern parallels are equally persuasive, however.
+Comparisons between Christie's treatment by the press and the experience of Brexiteers, for example, feel strained, unconvincing, and even fabricated.
 I also found the repeated emphasis on Christie’s weight gain and fading 'youthful attractiveness', with remarks like calling her 'a woman of substance… a little too much substance', rather tiresome, especially when used to partly explain Archie’s infidelity.

-Despite these reservations, Thompson’s biography was a fascinating and insightful read, only surpassed by Lucy Worsley's 'Agatha Christie: A Very Elusive Woman'.
+Despite these reservations, Thompson’s biography was a fascinating and insightful read, only to be surpassed by Lucy Worsley's 'Agatha Christie: A Very Elusive Woman'.

 No comments: